Overview

 General requirements

-- A bachelor degree with a 2:1 (hons) in law, criminal justice, criminology or a related discipline.
+- A bachelor degree with a 2:1 (hons) in law, criminal justice, criminology or a related subject.

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.